Azure/acs-demos/incubator/dcos_spark_install/script.md

 dcos package install spark
 ```

+*Note: you need to have virtualenv set up to install the Spark package (`sudo pip install virtualenv`).*

-Next, we can deploy Zeplin.
+Next, we can deploy Zeppelin.

 ```
-dcos install zeplin
+dcos install zeppelin
 ```